devslovecoffee/devs-love-coffee/src/content/blog/resend-cube-lookalike-part-3.md

 });
 ```

 We still can't see the light ray.
-That is, as I've found out ([here](https://discourse.threejs.org/t/transparent-background/22742) and [here](https://stackoverflow.com/questions/20899326/how-do-i-stop-effectcomposer-from-destroying-my-transparent-background)) because our Bloom pass does not support opacity.
+That is, as I've found out (<a class="external" href="https://discourse.threejs.org/t/transparent-background/22742" target="_blank">here</a> and <a class="external" href="https://stackoverflow.com/questions/20899326/how-do-i-stop-effectcomposer-from-destroying-my-transparent-background" target="_blank">here</a>) because our Bloom pass does not support opacity.
 The solution - replace the rendering pipeline.

-We will replace our render pass and our effects pass from three with effects from [postprocessing](https://github.com/pmndrs/postprocessing) library by [Poimandres](https://github.com/pmndrs).
+We will replace our render pass and our effects pass from three with effects from <a class="external" href="https://github.com/pmndrs/postprocessing" target="_blank">postprocessing</a> library by <a class="external" href="https://github.com/pmndrs" target="_blank">Poimandres</a>.
 Let's start by importing it (add to importmap + call inside script)

 ```javascript
 // add to importmap